Duran Duran stumbles, Dolly Parton rolls into Rock Hall

 The first act inducted at the Microsoft Theater in Los Angeles after a memorable speech from a shaven-headed Robert Downey Jr., Duran Duran took the stage and launched into their 1981 breakthrough hit “Girls on Film.”

 The shrieking crowd was there for it, but the music wasn’t.
-The band was all but inaudible other than singer Simon Le Bon, whose vocals were essentially acapella.
+The band was all but inaudible other than singer Simon Le Bon, whose vocals were essentially a cappella.

 It was a fun if inauspicious beginning to a mostly slick and often triumphant show.

-Note: This story has been edited to correct the spelling of Sheryl Crow’s name.